1974 FIFA World Cup: Second group stage

 The second round, or second group stage, saw the eight teams progressing from the first round divided into two groups of four teams on the basis of the tournament regulations.
 Group A would consist of the winners of Groups 1 and 3, plus the runners-up from Groups 2 and 4.
 Group B would consist of the other four teams, namely the winners of Groups 2 and 4, plus the runners-up from Group 1 and 3.
 Like the first group stage, each group in the second round was a round-robin of six games, where each team played one match against each of the other teams in the same group.
 Teams were awarded two points for a win, one point for a draw and none for a defeat.
-The two teams finishing first in each group advanced to the final, while the two runners-up would meet to decide third place.
+The two teams finishing first in each group advanced to the final, while the two runners-up would advance to the match for third place.